-First, ensure that you're test is Pending and not Active or Archived.
+First, ensure that the test is Pending and not Active or Archived.
 If the test isn't Pending, you will not be able to add a question.
-As shown below, status of the assessment can be found in the top left corner of the main pane.
+As shown below, the status of the assessment can be found in the top left corner of the main pane.

 Next, you need to ensure that no entries have been generated for this test.
 Entries are generated when answer sheet PDFs are created, or if online testing is started.
 You can view any previously generated entries by selecting Administration and then clicking Delete Answer Sheets, as shown in the photo below.
 All students who have had an entry generated for this test will show up on this list.

 If there are any students on this list, you will not be able to make certain edits, add, or delete questions on this test.

 If you have to edit, delete, or add a question to this test, you can delete the answer sheets by clicking on each student on this list and clicking Remove or you can click Clear Answer Sheet found just to the left of Delete Answer Sheet in Administration.

 Note: ALL data from scanned answer documents or online testing will be permanently removed, and existing answer documents will no longer scan once these entries are cleared.